 The other was handed to specialist veterinary surgeon Neil Forbes, who works in Swindon, for the “fantastic contribution” he has made to Vets Now's approach to treating exotic animals.

-Other award winners on the night were principal nurse manager Helen Lloyd, district vet Rebecca Pope, principal vet Anton Thompson and principal nurse manager Calum Marshall, who picked up a joint award, and principal nurse manager Sophie Bedford.
+Other award winners on the night were senior nurse manager Helen Lloyd, district vet Rebecca Pope, senior vet Anton Thompson and senior nurse manager Calum Marshall, who picked up a joint award, and senior nurse manager Sophie Bedford.

 More photos from the annual ECC Congress can be found here.